HNK Hajduk Split: Honours

-Hajduk won two Kingdom of Yugoslavia championships, seven Yugoslav championships, six Croatian championships, as well as nine Yugoslav Cup titles, eight Croatian Cup titles and five Croatian Super Cup titles.
-Abroad, the club has reached five European quarterfinals: three times in European Cup (now UEFA Champions League), once in UEFA Cup and once in Cup Winners' Cup, as well as two European semi-finals: Cup Winners' Cup in 1973, and UEFA Cup in 1984 and 2022–23 UEFA Youth League final.
+Hajduk won two Kingdom of Yugoslavia championships, seven Yugoslav championships, six Croatian championships, nine Yugoslav Cup titles, eight Croatian Cup titles and five Croatian Super Cup titles.
+Abroad, the club has reached five European quarterfinals: three times in the European Cup (now UEFA Champions League), once in the UEFA Cup and once in the Cup Winners' Cup, as well as two European semi-finals: Cup Winners' Cup in 1973, UEFA Cup in 1984 and 2022–23 UEFA Youth League final.